aswin2good/Custom_IP/README.md

  - Click on next.
  - Choose the installation directory where you want to store the files.
 I would suggest to store in '/tools/Xilinx'.
  - Install.
+ - Once installation is complete, we must ensure all our necessary softwares are properly loading.
+To check, proceed with the following commands on the Ubuntu Terminal: